bryanwb/tryme/README.rst

 See this excellent `tutorial <http://danielwestheide.com/blog/2012/12/26/the-neophytes-guide-to-scala-part-6-error-handling-with-try.html>`_ on the Try utility in Scala.

 Pssssh!
-While this package uses *gasp* monads as the core abstraction it does not provide general purpose implementations of monad, applicatives, and functors.
+This package uses *gasp* monads as the core abstraction. *Don't tell anyone!* They will sick the procedural programming police on your dear author.
+While this package does have a Monad class, it does not provide general purpose implementations of monad, applicative, and functor.
 Further it does not attempt to overload common Python operators to support function composition.
+This is because your dear author is of the opinion that Python's syntax is too limited to support monadic composition.

 Installation